 Montalcino is situated in Tuscany, it lies at about forty kilometres south of Siena in a hilly area listed as a Unesco World Heritage Site.
 Brunello di Montalcino DOCG (Denominazione di Origine Controllata e Garantita, the highest level of Italian wine appellations) is produced here, from nothing but 100% Sangiovese Grosso grapes.

 Tuscany has an immense cycling history, its classic landscapes, rolling hills, cypress trees and medieval hilltop towns attract bike riders from all around the world.
 For an easy-paced road cycling holiday, with plenty of chance to explore and enjoy the regions wine heritage turn to the Giro della Toscana.
-For an off-road experience, taking in the famous white gravel roads of the region, as well as exploring the trails hidden in the woodlands, hills and valleys then Sacred Routes Tuscany will give you some incredible biking memories, beginning with a stay in a Agriturisomo, a guest house on a farm.
-Here you can take a plunge in the infinity pool overlooking vineyards to begin your immersion into a landscape, perfect for wine and cycling.
-For our full range of holidays in this beautiful part of Italy, including some great leisure options, go here.
+For an off-road experience, taking in the famous white gravel roads of the region, Strade Bianche Explorer is perfect for gravel riding enthusiasts.
+Or why not hop on a mountain bike and explore the trails hidden in the woodlands, hills and valleys on the Sacred Routes Tuscany.
+During your stay in an Agriturisomo, a guest house on a farm, you can take a plunge in the infinity pool overlooking vineyards to begin your immersion into a landscape, perfect for wine and cycling.

 Nut Roast and Rioja